yysun/apprun/README.md

 ## Install

-If you are interested moving forward, you can install AppRun CLI and initialize a TypeScript and webpack configured project:
+If you are interested in moving forward, you can install the AppRun CLI and initialize a TypeScript and webpack configured project:
 ```
 npm install apprun -g
 apprun --init